QualiSystems/cloudshell-cli/README.md

   * Maximum session pool size (`max_pool_size`) determines the maximum number of concurrent sessions in the session pool (default is 1).
   * Timeout period (`pool_timeout`) determines the maximum time a thread can wait for a session (default is 100 seconds).
 * **cli service** allows CloudShell CLI to switch between the device's CLI modes.
+<br>*CloudShell CLI uses the `with` statement to reserve the session and move between the modes, as illustrated in the examples below.*

 ## Installation
 ```bash